 The tranquility and relaxed atmosphere are one of the biggest attractions in Port Barton.
 The small fishing village in Palawan was once an unknown destination, but it has changed in recent years.

 The influx of tourists in Port Barton has grown.
 But it remains beautiful and feels much more relaxed.
 Also, it is now easy to travel than before the fractured road is all asphalt.

 How to get to port barton by air

-Due to its remote location, the easiest way is flying to Puerto Princesa.
+Due to its remote location, the easiest way is to fly to Puerto Princesa.
 There’s a small airport in San Vicente, but the prices of flights are high.
-You can wing from anywhere in the Philippines to Puerto Princesa.
-For the lucky ones, you can fly for 400 pesos.
-Subscribe to Cebu Pacific and Air Asia, and you’ll be the first one to know if they have promo fare.

 We flew to Puerto Princesa (PPS) with a direct flight from Cebu.
 Be conscious; some of the itineraries include a stopover in Manila.
 To clarify, Port Barton is still three hours away from Puerto Princesa.
 If you want to get there before dark, it’s sensible to take an early flight.